-Adjunct Professorship - A Career in Limbo
+Adjunct Professorship: A Career in Limbo

-Adjunct Professorship Many academics who want to teach in higher education aspire to become tenured professors.
+Many academics who want to teach in higher education aspire to become tenured professors.
 Contrary to what many critics of tenure assume, the reasons for desiring tenureship are not simply job security and a guaranteed income.
 They also involve the intellectual freedom and institutional support of having a permanent commitment by a university or college to support professorial research, writing, and art.

 Even so, tenure is currently decreasing, as faculty are increasingly being hired as part-time adjuncts and non-tenured, full-time adjuncts.
 Here, we discuss the current state of tenureship, as well as the state of uncertainty that besieges many professors who work as adjuncts.